Skip to content

 Then commit the updated .ranger/ci/preview/auth.json.enc.

-• Auth state doesn’t auto-refresh.
+• Encrypted auth state doesn’t auto-refresh.
 The encrypted auth.json.enc is a snapshot of browser cookies/session from when you ran ranger profile add.
-If your app’s sessions expire, you’ll need to re-run ranger profile update preview locally and commit the updated file.
+If your app’s sessions expire, you’ll need to re-run ranger profile update preview locally and commit the updated file, or switch to loginInstructions.

 • One profile per environment.
-Each encrypted profile is tied to a single base URL and auth state.
+Each CI profile is tied to a single base URL and auth config.
 If you need to verify against multiple environments (e.g. staging and production), create separate profiles (ranger profile add staging --ci, ranger profile add production --ci).

 Make sure .ranger/ci/preview/ is committed to git with both settings.json and auth.json.enc.